endlesspint8/endlesspint8.github.io/testing/2017-01-03-nfl-expert-picks-football-prediction-drafts-2016.md

 <img src="/gallery/2016/football-picks/wk15_auc_plots.png" alt="wk15_auc_plots" align="middle"/><br>
 <sub>Data Source: <a href="http://www.cbssports.com/nfl/features/writers/expert/picks/straight-up/7" target="_blank">CBS</a>, <a href="http://www.espn.com/nfl/picks" target="_blank">ESPN</a>, <a href="http://projects.fivethirtyeight.com/2016-nfl-predictions/" target="_blank">FiveThirtyEight</a> & <a href="http://www.foxsports.com/nfl/predictions" target="_blank">FOX</a></sub>

+Ouch!
+Consider that if one had simply chosen all home favorites to win, adding no discriminatory sophistication, the resulting TPR and FPR would be X and Y, respectively.
+The AUC for such a scenario would total Z.

 ## Week 14 - Slippery Slope
 <p align="right"><sub><b>Share <a href="" target="_blank" title="Share on Twitter">Week 14</a></b></sub></p>